naruto7878/Training-code/4-SQL/Notes/Readme.md

 ## Connected Architecture
 * Your application has a constant connection to a database
     * At its core that is really all this means
-* As a programmer, that means utilizing SqlConnection class so we are doing connected architecture
+* As a programmer, that means utilizing SqlConnection, SqlCommand, and (optional) SqlDataReader class so we are doing connected architecture
     * Remember .Open() method?
-Yeah that means we have an active connection
+Yeah that initiates a constant connection to the database
 ## Disconnected Architecture
 * Your application only establishes a connection if it needs something with the database
 * As a programmer, you need to utilize SqlDataAdapter class instead
+    * It still needs SqlConnection class to dictate what database you are trying to do operations on
+        * However, you don't need to use .Open() method
     * Feel free to look up what that code looks like but we don't need to apply it